kevinstaresdarbon/finances_review/README.md

 ## Usage

-This webpage is purely for intrsuctional purposes.
+This webpage is purely for instructional purposes.
 It serves no use other than to demonstrate the bare minimum of coding capacity

 ## Credits